 Chicken marinades are a great way to get extra juicy grilled chicken with a ton of flavor.
 Did you know that you can use most salad dressings as marinades?
 So easy, right?!
 Here are some of our favorite chicken marinades:

 - Pesto – homemade pesto is such a great way to use up all that basil!
 Plus, it makes for some good pesto chicken kebabs.

 - Greek – did you know that Greek dressing can also be a marinade?
 It infuses your meat with so much good flavor.
 Try our Greek lemon chicken!

 - Honey Mustard – I love homemade honey mustard because it’s creamy and sweet.
 This would be such a great marinade for grilled chicken.

 - Italian – you can’t go wrong with marinating your chicken in Italian dressing.
 We did this once a week growing up!
-Make your own or use a store-bought dressing.
+Follow our Italian Chicken Marinade for the most delicious outcome.

 The longer you let your chicken sit in a marinade the better.
 You can let it sit overnight AND you can even freeze your chicken right in the marinade for an easy flavorful chicken later on.

 If you’ve made it this far in this grilled chicken tutorial, yahoo!
 It’s time to grill your chicken.
 This easy tutorial is specifically for grilled chicken breast.